 Whenever I hear the words crisis control, I instantly think of a reaction to a really bad situation: leadership in the mist of confusion, direction during a time of chaos, a clear thought when nothing else makes sense.

 Combining these two words, crisis and control, leads me to believe that I can survive any situation as long as I have properly prepared ahead of time.
 It’s a belief that a mixture of education, experimentation and a knowledge of science can help me understand and even avoid such situations.
 And very often, this is exactly what happens.

 Knowledge is powerful.
 Each generation is living longer and healthier lives than its predecessors.
 Technology is booming.
-I can't even keep up with the latest gadgets.
+I can’t even keep up with the latest gadgets.
 My phone is now my address book, Internet portal, personal calendar, MP3 player and source of entertainment while waiting in long lines.
-I'm excited that cells now come with keyboards so I can text faster.
-We're benefiting from our parents' and grandparents' emphasis on science and technology.
-There's a hope and excitement as we ponder what is yet to come.
+We’re benefiting from our parents’ and grandparents’ emphasis on science and technology.
+There’s a hope and excitement as we ponder what is yet to come.

 I’m grateful that these awesome inventions are available.
 They help me, and countless other people, every day.
 But what exactly am I relying on?

 Do you remember where you were and what you were doing when you heard that a plane had crashed into one of the World Trade Center towers?
 Of course you do.
 My wife and I certainly do.
 Even though the first crash was newsworthy, the story really caught our attention when the second plane hit.